 Brocolli somehow my younger one developed the taste very early in life.
 My elder one never liked it though.
 But once he started seeing his younger one eating it and praising the taste of it, even he picked up eating broccoli.
 My younger one praises the taste of broccoli and I have to praise my elder one for eating his broccoli to encourage him.
 In the beginning, sometimes even I have given him the reward of ice cream when he used to finish his broccoli’s.
 But this is the second season and he has actually developed the taste of broccoli.

-- Make sure to offer kids variety of healthy vegetables each day.
+- Make sure to offer kids a variety of healthy vegetables each day.

 - The variety of healthy vegetables eaten is more important than the amount.